algolia/docsearch/CONTRIBUTING.md

 minified files for `<script>` inclusion, as well as classes for `import`ing.

-The command itself is split into `yarn run build:js` and `yarn run build:css` if you want to build only a subset.
+The command itself is split into `yarn run build:js` and `yarn run build:css` if you want to build a subset.

 ## Serve